kasketis/netfox/README.md

 #### Licence

-All source code is licensed under MIT License
+All source code is licensed under [MIT License](https://github.com/kasketis/netfox/blob/master/LICENSE).
+Which means you could do virtually anything with the code.
+I will appreciate it very much if you keep an attribution where appropriate.